 What Do European Starlings Eat in Backyards?
 A Feeder Defense Guide

-If you have ever watched a flock of European starlings land on a suet cage and empty it in under ten minutes, you already know something unusual is happening.
-To understand what European starlings eat in backyards, you must realize these birds are not simply hungry.
-They are anatomically and behaviorally equipped to out-compete almost every other species at a North American feeder, and understanding the mechanics behind that advantage is the first step toward doing anything about it.
+If you have watched a flock of European starlings (Sturnus vulgaris) empty a suet cage in minutes, you know these birds are uniquely equipped for feeder domination.
+To understand what European starlings eat in backyards, you must realize they are biological specialists anatomically designed to out-compete almost every native North American species.

-Before we dive into the specific menu items, watch the video below for a frame-by-frame breakdown of the starling’s most complex biological “hacks.”
-We’ve synthesized the latest research into this video to show you exactly how their protractor muscles force open substrates, how they utilize thermal foraging in frozen soil, and the specific social signals they use to recruit a hundred-bird swarm in minutes.
+To visualize these forensic advantages in action, watch our video analysis of the starling’s most complex biological adaptations.
+This breakdown demonstrates how their protractor muscles force open substrates, how they utilize thermal foraging in frozen soil, and the specific social signals they use to recruit a hundred-bird swarm in minutes.

 Show Transcript: